aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xlsx-to-xps/_index.md

 ---
 title: C# XLSX to XPS - XLSX to XPS Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLSX to XPS in C#.
-C# Convert XLSX to XPS saveformat.
-C# XLSX to XPS format.
-Save XLSX to XPS C#.
+Convert XLSX to XPS quickly and easily with Aspose.Cells.
+C# XLSX to XPS.
+C# Save XLSX to XPS.
+Save XLSX as XPS using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLSX to XPS in C#., C# XLSX to XPS saveformat., XLSX to XPS C#., C# Convert XLSX to XPS]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLSX to XPS in C#., Save XLSX to XPS using C#., C# XLSX to XPS saveformat., XLSX to XPS Converter., C# Save XLSX as XPS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}